 There are a number of reasons that these requirements can be justified.
 These include geographical, environmental, and social conditions along with legal or regulatory requirements.
 Some examples include:

-- Deep ocean, seismic or research into volcanic activity where the conditions cannot be replicated in the UK
+• Deep ocean research, or research into seismic or volcanic activity where the conditions cannot be replicated in the UK

-- Specific testing requirements that require facilities that do not exist in the UK
+• Specific testing that requires facilities that do not exist in the UK

 But what if there are instances where the conditions could be replicated in the UK?
 It boils down to practical, reasonable limitations.
 Time pressure could be an applicable factor.
 For example, what if a biological sample must be collected overseas and tested within a certain amount of time (not enough to take it back to the UK)?
 That would be a reasonable exemption from the overseas expenditure restrictions.